 Shafer’s Rock (50 minutes from campus): This is the best top-roping in the area.
 All level climbers will find something to work on.
 There are bolts at the top of some routes.
 There is some bouldering and hiking as well.
 The approach is 5-10 minutes.

 Walnut Bottom Road: Bouldering

 Cave along the Conodoguinet: There is some bouldering here and a fun cave to investigate.

 Climbnasium: This is the local rock gym.
 Fun top-roping and bouldering at a decent price.
 Half price on Fridays.

 King’s Gap: King’s Gap offers group car camping areas with platforms, picnic tables, and a fire ring.
 A site is $39/night for PA residents and $51/night for out of state residents.

 Purgatory: Free camping near hiking trails and bouldering!

-Pine Grove Furnace State Park group camp sites: In a grassy field with some trees.
-Bathroom facilities available.
+Pine Grove Furnace State Park Group Camp Sites (25 minutes from campus): In a grassy field with some trees.
+Bathroom facilities are available.
 Group campsites are about $25.

 Caledonia State Park (45 minutes from campus): Swimming, boating, fishing, and hiking.